arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/setting-alvik-arduino-ide/setting-alvik-arduino-ide.md

 ---
-title: "Getting Started with Alvik"
+title: "Setting up Alvik on Arduino IDE"
 difficulty: beginner
-description: "Take your first steps with Arduino® Alvik on Arduino IDE"
+description: "Learn how to configure your Alvik for Arduino IDE"
 tags:
   - Robot, MicroPython, Education
 author: "Pedro Sousa Lima"
 ---

-# Getting Started with Alvik on Arduino IDE

 The Arduino® Alvik robot was designed to be compatible with both C++ and MicroPython.
 To ensure a smooth experience, functions have the same structure and parameters across all environments.
 This means the [Alvik's API reference](https://docs.arduino.cc/tutorials/alvik/api-overview/) can be used as a resource regardless of which environment you choose.
 In this guide, we will prepare the board to be programmed using the Arduino IDE.

 ## Requirements